The Real Housewives of Beverly Hills season 2: Synopsis

 The Real Housewives of Beverly Hills season two begins with an introduction to the series at Adrienne Maloof's home with Maloof, Lisa Vanderpump, Camille Grammer and Kim and Kyle Richards discussing the recent suicide of Taylor Armstrong's husband Russell Armstrong, their financial issues and the abuse that circulated their relationship.
 The events following the discussion between the ladies occurred prior to his death.

 The season officially begins with Kyle and her husband packing up their home, to move into their new home that is much larger.
 Kyle and her sister Kim attempt to move forward after the event that occurred in season one.
-Grammer prefers for her new life as a single women, dealing with being along on a large property.
+Grammer prepares for her new life as a single woman, dealing with being along on a large property.
 Later, Maloof hosts a dinner party to celebrate Grammer's new role in the sitcom, $#*!
 My Dad Says with all the other ladies invited.
 Maloof introduced her new puppy, Jackpot, at the party that she thinks will rivals Vanderpump's dog, Giggy.
 At the Maloof and her husband have tension over things including the popping of wine, giving a toast and the placing of napkin, and it doesn't go unnoticed.
 Armstrong reveals that she and her husband are working on their relationship and are getting relationship therapy but Vanderpump's husband, Ken Todd, shocks the others when he implies that couple's therapy makes you weak.
 With Ken offending Armstrong, she leaves the table and heads to the bathroom with Kyle following soon after which leaves Vanderpump feeling uncomfortable in her friendship with Kyle.